 - In a large bowl, whisk together the flour, sugar, vanilla sugar, cardamom, and salt.

-- Pour in half the milk and stir until well combined and free from lumps, then mix in the remaining milk.
-Beat in the eggs, one at a time, followed by the melted butter.
+- Pour in half the milk (1 cup, 240 milliliters) and whisk until well combined and free from lumps, then mix in the remaining 1 cup (240 milliliters) milk.
+Beat in the eggs, followed by the melted butter.

 - Cook until the bottom is just golden and the top is starting to set.
 Flip carefully and cook the other side just until golden.